stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fonts/_index.md

 ---
-title: Aspose::Words::Fonts
+title: 'Aspose::Words::Fonts'
 second_title: Aspose.Words for C++ API Reference
 description: The Aspose.Words.Fonts namespace provides classes and enumerations to access information about fonts used in a document.
 type: docs
 weight: 92
 url: /cpp/aspose.words.fonts/